Configuring the ForgeRock Identity Platform™ in a DevOps Environment (FR-523)

-- Developers who are responsible for deploying and configuring ForgeRock Identity Platform in a DevOps development environment and helping others migrate those deployments to production.
+- Developers who are responsible for deploying and configuring the Platform in a DevOps development environment, and helping others migrate those deployments to production.

-- Other technical audiences, such as system integrators, consultants, architects, administrators, and sales/support engineers who need to learn how to deploy the ForgeRock Identity Platform to Kubernetes using DevOps techniques.
+- Other technical audiences, such as system integrators, consultants, architects, administrators, and sales/support engineers who need to learn how to plan deployments and configure clusters suitable for deploying the Platform in the cloud.

 Upon completion of this course, you should be able to: